Manila Hotel

 The Manila Hotel is a 550-room, historic five-star hotel located along Manila Bay in Manila, Philippines.
-The hotel is the oldest premiere hotel in the Philippines built in 1909 to rival Malacañang Palace, the official residence of the President of the Philippines and was opened on the commemoration of American Independence on July 4, 1912.
+The hotel is the oldest premiere hotel in the Philippines built in 1909 to rival Malacañang Palace, the official residence of the President of the Philippines.
+It was opened on the commemoration of American Independence on July 4, 1912.
 The hotel complex was built on a reclaimed area of 35,000 m2 at the northwestern end of Rizal Park along Bonifacio Drive in Ermita.
 Its penthouse served as the residence of General Douglas MacArthur during his tenure as the Military Advisor of the Philippine Commonwealth from 1935 to 1941.

 The hotel used to host the offices of several foreign news organizations, including The New York Times.
-It has hosted world leaders and celebrities, including authors Ernest Hemingway and James A. Michener; actors Douglas Fairbanks, Jr. and John Wayne; publisher Henry Luce; entertainers Sammy Davis, Jr., Michael Jackson and The Beatles; and U.S. President Bill Clinton.
+It has hosted world leaders and celebrities, including authors Ernest Hemingway and James A. Michener; actors Douglas Fairbanks Jr. and John Wayne; publisher Henry Luce; entertainers Sammy Davis Jr., Michael Jackson and The Beatles; Charles, Prince of Wales (now King Charles III); and U.S. President Bill Clinton.

 The hotel tower, built as part of the hotel's renovation and expansion from 1975 to 1977, is the tallest hotel tower in the Manila Bay area.

 History

-When the United States took over the Philippine Islands from the Spanish in 1898 after the Spanish–American War, President William McKinley began Americanizing the former Spanish colony.
-In 1900 he appointed William Howard Taft to head the Philippine Commission to evaluate the needs of the new territory.
-Taft, who later became the Philippines' first civilian Governor-General, decided that Manila, the capital, should be a planned town.
-He hired as his architect and city planner Daniel Hudson Burnham, who had built Union Station and the Postal Square Building in Washington.
-In Manila, Burnham had in mind a long, wide, tree-lined boulevard along the bay, beginning at a park area dominated by a magnificent hotel.
-To execute Burnham's plans, Taft hired William E. Parsons, a New York City architect, who envisioned an impressive, comfortable hotel along the lines of a California mission but grander.
 The original design was an H-shaped plan that focused on well-ventilated rooms on two wings, providing grand vistas of the harbor, the Luneta, and Intramuros.
 The top floor was, in fact, a large viewing deck that was used for various functions, including watching the American navy steam into the harbor.

-The hotel was finished construction in 1912 and opened on July 4, 1912 to commemorate American Independence Day.
+The hotel was finished construction in 1912 and opened on July 4, 1912, to commemorate American Independence Day.
 The hotel was owned by private individuals and firms until 1919 when the Insular Government purchased all outstanding shares and put the Manila Hotel Company under the Manila Railroad Company.